pleabargain/FastAPI_with_web_UI_stockscreener/README.md

 * read up on semantic ui and find out if there are other projects like that one
 * Add a confirmation message for user stating that "X symbol has been added".
 * If stock value = None then highlight the row
+* way to remove unwanted stocks
+* way to add notes to a particular stock
 ---

 # original README